TR-4570: NetApp Storage Solutions for Apache Spark: Architecture, Use Cases, and Performance Results

 With Hadoop storage tiering, you can store files with different storage types in accordance with a storage policy.
 Storage types include

 We performed validation of Hadoop storage tiering on a NetApp AFF storage controller and an E-Series storage controller with SSD and SAS drives with different storage policies.
 The Spark cluster with AFF-A800 has four compute worker nodes, whereas the cluster with E-Series has eight.
+We did this primarily to compare the performance of solid-state drives to hard-drive disks.

 The following figure shows the performance of NetApp solutions for a Hadoop SSD.